Walter-Stroebel/PersonAI/src/main/resources/simple.md

-# Welcome to a simpel AI interface.
+# Welcome to a simple AI interface.

 Here are the various components: